ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/legacy-lists.md

 ## Demo <!-- UPDATE -->

 Use the editor below to see the list feature in action.
-You can use toolbar buttons to insert both ordered {@icon @ckeditor/ckeditor5-list/theme/icons/numberedlist.svg Insert ordered list} and unordered lists {@icon @ckeditor/ckeditor5-list/theme/icons/bulletedlist.svg Insert unordered list}.
-Use the to-do list toolbar button {@icon @ckeditor/ckeditor5-list/theme/icons/todolist.svg To-do list} to add a list to the editor content.
+You can use toolbar buttons to insert ordered {@icon @ckeditor/ckeditor5-list/theme/icons/numberedlist.svg Insert ordered list} and unordered lists {@icon @ckeditor/ckeditor5-list/theme/icons/bulletedlist.svg Insert unordered list} and add add a to-do list {@icon @ckeditor/ckeditor5-list/theme/icons/todolist.svg To-do list} to the editor content.

 {@snippet features/lists-basic}